-A: Yes - your child will need to bring their lunch or money to buy their lunch from the cafeteria (morning tea is provided).
+A: Yes - your child will need to bring their lunch (morning tea is provided).
 This will need to be something that does not require refrigerating or heating.

 Q: Is there anything my child needs to do to prepare for the day?